suryanva/netflix-gemini-gpt/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 Feel free to adjust any sections to better match your project's specific needs or to add any additional information as necessary.

+## Login Details:

+email : test4.test@gmail.com

+Password: Password1!

+## For Sign-Up Make Sure:

+This password meets the following conditions:

+At least one lowercase letter (a-z): a
+At least one uppercase letter (A-Z): P
+At least one digit (0-9): 1
+At least one special character (@$!%\*?&): !
+Minimum length of 8 characters: Password1! has 10 characters.
+This should pass the validation regex!